keptn-workshops/workshop-instructions/04_Self_Healing/README.md

 ## Run the use case

-### Deploy and unhealthy version of the carts service
+### Deploy an unhealthy version of the carts service

 Tests can never capture all issues a service might undergo in a production environment.
 As we will see, our _carts_ microservice is already running in our production environment hence it will cause some issues.
 This is due to the fact that real-user traffic is different than synthetic test traffic and we might not be able to test all real-user actions in our test phase.